cvrebert/notes/wiki/james-mickens.md

 * https://web.archive.org/web/20150606055853/http://research.microsoft.com/en-us/people/mickens/
   * [Atlantis: Robust, Extensible Execution Environments for Web Applications – SOSP 2011](http://www.youtube.com/watch?v=4c0DdOvH6lg)
+    * "Your web browser is a trainwreck.
+It is one of the most adversarial programming environments that Satan has ever created."
+    * "There's a dirty little secret about the Web.
+And that secret is that the aggregate Web protocol is actually a huge disaster."
+    * "Each browser will fail you in different ways.
+And this is heartbreaking."
+    * "These browsers are murderous thieves.
+And so what they do is they present you a flaky, semi-consistent set of APIs."
+    * 'So take my hand, if you will, and join me on the garden path I like to call "Why the Suicide Rate for Web Developers is 89%".'
+    * "Some of these DOM trees are vibrant and full of life, they're overflowing with joy.
+Other of these DOM trees are somewhat more minimal, but they still possess certain tree-like characteristics.
+And other DOM trees are so horrifying that I don't feel comfortable discussing them in polite conversation."
   * [Computers are a Sadness, I am the Cure – Monitorama PDX 2014](https://vimeo.com/95066828)
   * USENIX humor columns [in PDF]
     * [This World of Ours](https://web.archive.org/web/20150606055911/http://research.microsoft.com/en-us/people/mickens/thisworldofours.pdf)